isabella232/cfee-eirini-storefront/backend/README.md

-# Eirini demo-backend
+# Eirini backend
-A backend Cobol service providing a list of products used by the [demo-frontend](https://github.com/IBM-Cloud/eirini-demo/tree/master/demo-frontend).
+A backend Cobol service providing a list of products used by the [frontend](https://github.com/IBM-Cloud/eirini-demo/tree/master/frontend).

 # Deploy the backend app to CFEE